ansys/pysam-sysml2/doc/source/examples/bike_weight.rst

 Let's calculate the weight of the bike.

-When we look at the model, we can see that the weight of the bike is the sum of the weight of the frame and the weight of all elements of the wheels.
+When we look at the model, we can see that the weight of the bike is the sum of the weight of the frame and the weight of all elements of the wheel components.

 .. note::

-    So  we want to calculate the sum of all blue elements of the model:
+    In this case, we want to calculate the sum of all blue elements of the model:

 .. figure:: /_static/images/weightBike.png